 - customization can be done by for example use the

-argument to display the text in the colour of choice (e.g. “success”, “warning”, “error” or “info”). - advanced customization can also be passed on to the
+n_decimalsargument to determine by how many decimals you want to round your values, or by using thedataframe_colorsargument to display the text in the colour of choice (e.g. “success”, “warning”, “error” or “info”). - advanced customization can also be passed on to the

-object yourself, and pass that to thestyle
+TableResultclass by styling yourpandas.Stylerobject yourself, and pass that to thestylekeyword argument.

 How this was built